 The Cosmic Watch (CW) is a small cosmic ray detector that consists of a 4 cm x 4 cm scintillator, a silicon photomultiplier (SiPM), a programmable Arduino taking data, a small screen to read data, and supporting electronics.
-See Appendix A in the teacher notes for more details.
-This suite of data activities describes experiments that can be done either at the singles rate or two-fold rate.
+See Appendix A for more details.
+This suite of data activities describes experiments that can be done either at the singles or two-fold rate.